 - Clinical Quality and Research

 - Communications and External Affairs.

 The three devolved nations' boards also report to Council:

 The senior officers of the College are the President, two Vice-Presidents and the Chair of the Finance and Resources Board.

 These three senior officers of the College are elected Council members and trustees of the College.

 These officers are chosen by the 24 elected Council members, apart from the Chair of the Finance and Resources Board who is appointed by the College President.

-The day-to-day operation of the College is delegated to the chief executive officer who is accountable to the President and Board of Trustees.
-The College’s management team and staff are accountable to the chief executive officer.
+The day-to-day operation of the College is delegated to the Chief Executive officer who is accountable to the President and the Board of Trustees.
+The College’s Executive team and staff are accountable to the Chief Executive officer.

 Annual General Meetings